Mental Health Awareness

 The Equality Act 2010 adds a further layer of legal obligation.
 Many mental health conditions, including depression, anxiety disorders, bipolar disorder, and PTSD, can qualify as disabilities under the Act where they have a substantial and long-term effect on a person’s ability to carry out normal day-to-day activities.
 Where that threshold is met, employers have a legal duty to make reasonable adjustments.
 A manager who does not recognise a mental health condition, or who misreads its symptoms as attitude or performance problems, is not in a position to meet that duty.
 The consequences, including employment tribunal claims and reputational damage, are significant.

+Mind and Mental Health at Work both provide robust guidance for employers on creating mentally healthy workplaces, supporting staff with mental health conditions, and building cultures where people feel safe to ask for help.
+This course draws on both.
 The business case is also straightforward.
 Mental ill health costs UK employers billions annually through absence, presenteeism, and staff turnover.
 Organisations that invest in awareness training, which give managers the tools to notice and respond early, consistently see better outcomes for their people and their business.

 Content is adapted to your sector, your workforce, and the specific mental health challenges most relevant to your organisation.
 Topics covered include: